robot-revolution/robot-revolution-zine/robot-revolution-0.md

 but with great reach comes great responsibility

-without environmental sensors as robust as its actuators a robot could smash more than pumpkins
+without environmental sensors as robust as their actuators a robot could smash more than pumpkins